 - Stop iron infusions - Stop venesection for hereditary hemochromatosis where ferritin < 1000 - Stop or extend out to 3 monthly bisphosphonate treatment for myeloma bone disease - Defer Rituximab maintenance in low grade B cell lymphoma for current time.
-Some patients with suboptimal response to first line therapy of follicular lymphoma or those with Mantle Cell Lymphoma post ASCT may be considered on a case by case basis. - Clinical review of individual patient transfusion thresholds to minimise blood product administration - Consider outpatient-based management of low risk non neutropenic / neutropenic sepsis where clinically appropriate - Look to use Peg-GCSF where appropriate to minimise risk of admission for febrile neutropenia
+Some patients with suboptimal response to first line therapy of follicular lymphoma or those with Mantle Cell Lymphoma post ASCT may be considered on a case-by-case basis. - Clinical review of individual patient transfusion thresholds to minimise blood product administration - Consider outpatient-based management of low risk non neutropenic / neutropenic sepsis where clinically appropriate. - For Māori, Pacific and other priority populations, inpatient based management is preferable, due to existing inequities in progression of infection to sepsis.
+If outpatient-based care deemed more appropriate, must ensure a robust infection monitoring and escalation care plan is in place. - Look to use Peg-GCSF where appropriate to minimise risk of admission for febrile neutropenia